When you have an interaction with an authority figure, you expect them to be honest with you.

 Unless you have a law degree or you work within the criminal justice system, you won’t know the details of the law.
 You don’t know proper protocol for being stopped, searched, or arrested by a police officer.

 Sometimes, police officers try to take advantage of this lack of knowledge by making a false arrest.
-Other parties also make false arrests, so if you think that you have been arrested by a party that doesn’t have the authority to do this, read on.
+Other parties also make wrongful detainments, so if you think that you have been arrested by a party that doesn’t have the authority to do this, call a Connecticut false arrest lawyer.

 What is False Arrest?

 False arrest is exactly what it sounds like.
 It occurs when a party makes an arrest when they do not have the right to.
 If arrested without probable cause, this constitutes a false arrest.
 This can happen when the police make an arrest without proper grounds to do so.
 It can also happen if a private party tries to make an arrest and doesn’t have the authority to do this.
 False arrest charges oftentimes go against parties such as private security companies.